 - 1. Review the lesson by asking: How would you explain what you learned today to a family member or friend?
 Student answers may resemble: - a.
-I can be visible to cars by having a light on my bicycle. - b.
-Bicycling is good for your body, and it can make me feel happy and calm. - c.
-I should learn to bicycle on the sidewalk first because there are fewer cars. - d.
-I will always stop at driveways or alleys and look to see if there are cars or other bicyclists before going. - e.
-There are different kinds of bicycles for people with different abilities. - f.
-Always wear a helmet.
+Always wear a helmet. - b.
+A bicycle is a vehicle. - c.
+I should be a safe bicyclist to help keep other people safe. - d.
+I should talk to my parent or caregiver about where and when I can practice riding in streets with light traffic and low speeds. - e.
+I can be visible to cars by having a light on my bicycle. - f.
+I will always stop at driveways or alleys and look to see if there are cars or other bicyclists before going.